dronemist/The-Game-of-Cannon/README.md

  - Also added several heuristics to greatly reduce search time.

  ### Results
- Reached the semi-finals for the 8 X 8 variant and quarter finals for the 10 X 8 and 10 X 10 variants.
+ Reached the semi-finals for the 8 X 8 variant and quarter finals for the 10 X 8 and 10 X 10 variants in a class wide knockout competition between bots.